Opioid Treatment Program in Houston, Texas

 The good news is that there are opioid treatment programs available in Texas.
 These programs can help people overcome addiction and get their lives back on track.

 If you or someone you know is struggling with opioid addiction, please don’t hesitate to seek help.
-Treatment programs offer hope and can save lives.
+An opioid treatment program can offer hope and can save lives.

 Statistics About Opioid Addiction and Overdose in Texas